Mayo Clinic's approach

 - Research.
 Mayo Clinic research scientists and doctors are continually improving spinal fusion techniques.
 Research by Mayo specialists covers a wide range of areas, including minimally invasive surgical techniques, biomechanical enhancements for screws and hooks used in spinal fusion, and better techniques for complicated spinal reconstructions.

 - Technology.
 State-of-the-art imaging technology helps Mayo physicians precisely diagnose your back or neck problems.
-Correct diagnosis is key to successful treatment.
+The correct diagnosis is key to successful treatment.
 Advanced imaging and brain-monitoring techniques during spinal fusion surgeries help improve safety and surgical outcomes.

 The Mayo Clinic experience and patient stories